AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/sap-commerce-cloud.md

 * Authentication

-  AEM is presumed to be the *only* web front-end and therefore performs *all* authentication.
+  AEM is presumed to be the *only* web front end and therefore performs *all* authentication.

 * Accounts in Hybris